 10. Don’t Make The Thumbnail About You

-If you want to make your customers feel special, attract their attention, sell them on your product, create a customized thumbnail to suit the prospects.
+If you want to make your customers feel special, attract their attention, sell them your product, and create a customized thumbnail to suit the prospects.

 People like to talk about themselves, so you need to make them feel special by talking about them and not your product or service.